Basics and File Locations

 Ruby CGI scripts should be mode 544 and must start with:

 CGI programs can also be written in any of the supported compiled languages.
 Any compiled programs must be created on shellx.eskimo.com or other 64-bit Intel platforms running Centos 6 Linux.
-Any programs developed offsite should be extensively tested as it can't be guaranteed the libraries and utilities available on your system are the same as those available here.
+It is recommended that any compiled CGI program developed off-site be recompiled here before use in order to insure compatibility with the system libraries provided here.

 CGI programs execute with your permissions.
 If there is a flaw in your program that is exploitable remotely, your files and website may be damaged.